eBayClassifiedsGroup/PanteraS/README.md

 - If you're on a Mac OSX box, this will install the [Vagrant](#vagrant) Paas in a Box below.<br />
 - If you are on an Ubuntu box, this will install the [Standalone](#standalone) Paas in a Box below.<br />
-In both cases you'll be ssh'd into the target VM.
+Then manually run the command that is indicated by the script to ssh into the target VM.

 ### Vagrant